Annapurna Region Treks

 Upper Mustang Trek – Starting At $2,050

 Passing through the trail of this rain shadow area, you will see ancient caves, sacred fossil rocks, barren landscapes, and rugged cliffs.
-The historic capital, Lo Manthang, has about 150 houses, a palace, and a 200-year-old monastery called Lhakhang.
+The historic capital, Lo Manthang, comprises approximately 150 houses, a palace, and a 200-year-old monastery known as Lhakhang.
 Witnessing the breathtaking views of Dhaulagiri, Annapurna I, and Manaslu, you can complete this trek in 17 days.

 Jomsom Muktinath Trek – Starting At $1,050